superfly/ghost-accelerator/README.md

 # Ghost accelerator for responsive images

 We managed to make a Ghost blog about 30% faster by integrating it into a Fly Edge App ... shown in the Lighthouse scores below.
+This Fly App optimizes images by properly sizing images on-the-fly and converting images to webp.

 ## Lighthouse Score Before